rjkviegas/skills-workshops/process_review/README.md

 And then you switch - you’ll record your screen and TDD an exercise for 30 mins while your partner observes to give feedback

+Here are the possible programs to build - you'll find the details of them in the exercises repo above.
+Start them in this order:

+1. Middle letter
+2. Scrabble solve
+3. Checkout
+4. Echo
+5. Bank

 #### Who should do this?

 Anyone at any stage of their learning here at Makers.
 You could do it during week 1 or week 7 or week 15 or any week you are here.